 Stage 1 Mesothelioma

-When determining the extent and nature of any kind of cancer - which in turn, plays a large part in designing an appropriate cancer treatment - oncologists use a rubric or "staging" system.
-This is only one of the criteria by which malignancies are classified, the first of which is determined by the location of the tumor and the third of which is determined by the cellular structure (or lack thereof).
+When determining the extent and nature of any kind of cancer, oncologists use a rubric or “staging” system.
+This system plays a key role in determining the appropriate course of cancer treatment for a patient.
+This is only one of the criteria by which malignancies are classified; the first of which is determined by the location of the tumor and the third of which is determined by the cellular structure (or lack thereof).

 Staging assists the oncologist in determining how far the cancer has advanced and how treatable the patient's malignancy really is.

-Although there are three distinct staging systems currently in use, all three are based on four primary stages:
+Although there are three distinct staging systems currently in use, all three are based on four primary stages of mesothelioma:

 In Stage 1, mesothelioma is localized and confined to one area of the body.

 This is the oldest system used by oncologists, and is used only for patients with a mesothelioma diagnosis of the pleural form.
 In Stage 1 under the Butchart System, the tumor is relatively small and confined to one side of the lung cavity; it may also be present on the diaphragm on the same side.